Albert Ekka: Military career

 After the 14th Battalion of the Brigade of the Guards was raised in January 1968, Ekka was transferred to that unit.
 He saw action in counter-insurgency operations while in the North East.
 During the preparations anticipation of Indo-Pakistani War of 1971, Ekka was promoted to Lance Naik.

 Battle of Gangasagar

 As the war broke out, 14 Guards was attached to the IV Corps.
-The capture of Gangasagar, located 6 km to the south Akhaura in the Brahmanbaria District, was crucial for the advancement of IV Corps, and 14 Guards was tasked for that.
+Gangasagar, located 6 km to the south of the border town of Akhaura in erstwhile Comilla district of Bangladesh, was crucial for the advancement of IV Corps, and 14 Guards was tasked with its capture.
 As the operation began, the unit placed itself south of Gangasagar, about 4 km from Akhaura railway station, and formed its defences.
 The high ground around the railway station was their main defence, followed by anti-tank and anti-personnel mines.
+Pakistani positions were well entrenched here.
 During a patrol, Pakistani troops were found moving on the railway tracks.
 Soon two companies of the battalion attacked the enemy positions along the track.